lizmat/articles/cases-of-UPPER-12.md

     }
 }
 ```
-Note that storing a value has now become a little more involved (`$!descriptor.process($value)` rather than just `$!value`).
+Note that storing a value has now become a little more complicated (`$!descriptor.process($value)` rather than just `$!value`).
 So the descriptor object's `process` method takes the value, does what it needs to do with it, and then returns it so that it can be bound to the attribute.

-This descriptor object is typically responsible for the name, the default type, type checking and a default value of a container.
+This descriptor object is typically responsible for remembering the name of the variable, the default type, perform type checking and keep a default value of a container.
 And any additional logic that is needed.

 > There are many different types of container descriptor classes in the Rakudo implementation, all starting with the `ContainerDescriptor::` name.
 And all are considered to be implementation detail.